Indonesia's central bank keeps interest rates steady

-BI also kept the overnight deposit facility and lending facility rates unchanged at 2.75% and 4.25%, respectively.
+BI also kept the overnight deposit facility (IDCBID=ECI) and lending facility (IDCBIL=ECI) rates unchanged at 2.75% and 4.25%, respectively.

 BI has cut interest rates by a total of 150 basis points, pumped more than $50 billion liquidity into the financial system and relaxed lending rules since 2020 to help Southeast Asia's largest economy recover from the COVID-19 pandemic.